iafisher/hera-py/README.md

 ```

 ### Comparison with HERA-C
-HERA-C is the current HERA interpreter used as Haverford.
-It is implemented as a shell-script wrapper around a set of C++ macros that expand HERA instructions into C++ code. hera-py aims to improve on HERA-C in the following areas:
+HERA-C is the current HERA interpreter used at Haverford.
+It is implemented as a shell-script wrapper around a set of C++ macros that expand HERA instructions into C++ code, which is then compiled by g++. hera-py aims to improve on HERA-C in the following areas:
   - Ease of use
     - Cross-platform and easy to install
     - Configurable with command-line options